Submission Guidelines for the NAEYC Blog

 II.
 Personal Reflections, Anecdotal Stories

-Decision 2: We will let you know if your content is accepted for publication, if a revision is requested, or if we will not be publishing the content at this time.
+Publication Decision: We will let you know if your content is accepted for publication, if a revision is requested, or if we will not be publishing the content at this time.

 Editing: Note that all submissions are subject to editorial review and revisions, copy-editing, and design.
 We will share the edits with you, pose queries, and ask for additional information, as needed.

 Copyright and Clearance Requirements: Before publication, we will provide copyright and clearance forms to ensure that NAEYC has the rights to publish the content.
 We also require the rights to use all photographs and videos.
 Photographers must obtain and maintain model releases from the subjects of photos or videos.
 See www.naeyc.org/publications/forauthors/photoguidelines for more information.